londonhouse/vpc-network/docs/VPC-README.md

 **How do you design a network that scales across many AWS accounts without becoming difficult to manage, hard to observe, or nearly impossible to analyze?**

 In my experience, the **hub-and-spoke model** is one of the most efficient ways to design enterprise VPC networking.
-It cleanly separates responsibilities, reduces repetition, and gives platform and networking teams the leverage they need as environments grow—regardless of speed.
+It cleanly separates responsibilities, reduces repetition, and gives platform and networking teams the leverage they need as environments grow, regardless of speed.

-This section focuses on **why that model works so well in multi-account AWS**, and how the underlying components support that goal.
+This section focuses on why that model works so well in multi-account AWS, and how the underlying components support that goal.

 ---